Marrakech With Kids: 17 Best Things To Do & Tips

 16. Kids Parks

-If you’re travelling with very young kids like we were then and are looking for things to do in Marrakech then the kids parks might fit the bill.
-There are two small amusement parks in that are targeted towards younger children under 12 years old.
+If you’re travelling with very young kids like we were and are looking for things to do in Marrakech then these kids parks might fit the bill.
+There are two very small kids amusement parks in Marrakech that are especially for younger kids.
 Theses are called Ludipark and Paloozaland.
-At Ludipark you’ll find bouncy castles, pony rides, a mini zoo, mini-golf and an aqua park plus lots more.
-Paloozaland is dinosaur themed and has several fairground style rides for kids as well as a 6D cinema, swimming pool, and some live shows.
+At Ludipark you’ll find pony rides, bouncy castles, a mini zoo, mini-golf and an aqua park plus lots more.
+Paloozaland is dinosaur themed and has several fairground style rides for kids as well as a swimming pool and some live shows.

 17. Explore Further Than Marrakech With Kids